roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-01 ****** bydawn1958© Lu stared at the wetness.
+Lu stared at the wetness.
 His damning fingers pulled the clit so hard that Kerri let out a big gasp of air when he pinched the bud between his fingertips.
 Then he twirled the clitty around and around so fast that it filled the room with a lewd swishing sound.
 All of the willpower in the world could not stop the volcanic eruption and the juices flowed like molten lava.
 Lu hadn't witnessed anything so erotic in all his years of doing tattoos and piercings as the honey soaked his fingers.

  His heart beat fast and he had to steady himself so he could move onto the next stage.
 Lu sterilized the gold ring and it glistened when he held it up for Kerri to see.
 "This very pretty on clit," he explained and set the ring on a metal tray.